chrischow/wordle_solver/README.md

-# Solving Wordle
+# Lost for Words: Why the "Best" Wordle Seed Words Aren't Really the Best
 Over the past few weeks, I noticed more and more green, yellow, and black/white grids posted on Facebook, and that's when I discovered [Wordle](https://www.powerlanguage.co.uk/wordle/).
 I was hooked - not so much in playing the game the human way, but in developing a system to try to play optimally.
 As I read up on existing work by other authors, I found an overwhelming emphasis on starting/seed words.
 Yet, there were conflicting recommendations for the best ones to use.
 There was clearly more to optimal play than the seed word!
-The key contribution of this post is to show that other components of a Wordle strategy affect what the best seed words are.
+The key contribution of this post is to explain why we ought to take "best" Wordle seed words with a pinch of salt, by showing that other components of a Wordle strategy affect what the best seed words are.

 ## The Word on Wordle
 Numerous articles have been written on the subject.
 Most authors used simulation to find the optimal starting/seed words, while fixing other parameters (more on this later).
-The recommended seed words were based on final game outcomes.
-I imagine that they focused on seed words in an effort to make the findings relevant and easy to digest for their readers.
+Some of the recommended seed words were based on final game outcomes, others on algorithms to compute the expected information gain.
+I imagine that these authors focused on seed words in an effort to make the findings relevant and easy to digest for their readers.
 The table below summarises each author's general approach and recommendations.

 <table>